Here at France Motorhome Hire, we have a lot of experience in campervan trip planning in France.

 12. Don’t be afraid to rethink your trip in light of our advice

-Just because your initial idea was to fit in a huge list of destinations does not mean you have to carry out that plan and persevere with an overly challenging itinerary.
+Just because your initial campervan trip planning for France was to fit in a huge list of destinations does not mean you have to carry out that plan and persevere with an overly challenging itinerary.
 In a motorhome, your accommodation and mode of transport will go wherever you go with no need to commit to any particular destination so you can re-plot your route before or during your trip at any time.

 Great trips are about the sights you see, the people you meet, the welcome you enjoy from local people and the camaraderie with other travellers.
 Those elements will be the same if you travel 20 kilometres or 200 kilometres per day so setting your schedule should be about achieving the best holiday for you and returning home as relaxed as possible rather than trying to drive the furthest distance you can.